 The Referee shall instruct the player to change or remove the altered jersey and if the player refuses or fails to do so, the player shall be assessed a minor penalty for delay of game.
-If he returns to the ice without making the necessary change, he shall be assessed a misconduct penalty and for a third time, a game misconduct penalty.
+If the player returns to the ice without making the necessary change, they shall be assessed a misconduct penalty and for a third time, a game misconduct penalty.
 Rule 9.5.

 Team A player is assessed a matching minor penalty with an opponent.
-Teams are going to play 4 on 4.
+Teams are going to play 5 on 5.
 The players helmet strap was broken during the scrum and it is taken to the Players' Bench to be repaired by the equipment manager.
-There are no stoppages in play during length of the penalty and the player does not get its helmet back.
-What does the player do?
 What does the Off-Ice Official do?
 What do the on-ice officials do?

-To avoid having to deal with a player entering the game without a helmet, the officials (on and off-ice) should ensure the player receives a replacement helmet from the Players' Bench before resuming play.
-Have a teammate take the broken one and secure a replacement helmet for the penalized player.
+The officials (on and off-ice) should ensure the player receives a replacement helmet from the Players' Bench before resuming play with the following face-off.
 Rule 9.6.